risd-gd/babybindery/_posts/2016-09-12-ds1syllabus.md

-## Attendance
+## Etiquette

+Be present.
+Consider taking notes with pencil and paper, it has been shown to help you remember – and unexpected doodles may occur.

 Students should arrive on time and prepared for each class.
 Three unexcused absences will result in failure of the course.

-## Etiquette

-Please turn off all cell phones — no txting or emailing during class.
-Consider taking notes with pencil and paper, it has been shown to help you remember – and unexpected doodles may occur.

-<div class="forcebreak"></div>

 ## Schedule